 Then string two strands of heavy wire at least 10 gauge tightly along your row of posts, stapling it securely at the end s and running it through screw eyes attached to the row posts.
 Put the first strand 2 ½ feet, and the second 5 feet, above the ground.
 You can install a turnbuckle on each wire near an end post so that wires can be tightened as needed in years to come.
 If you are planting more than one row, make the rows at least 10 feet apart.

 Now you’re ready to plant.
 Space vines 8 feet apart: this gives you room for two vines between posts, (less vigorous varieties might go as close as 6 feet; highly vigorous ones as far as 12; muscadines need about 20 feet for each vine).
 Dig a hole a foot deep and a foot wide, adding some well-seasoned compost or moistened peat to the hole.
-Place a 2 by 2-inch stake about 4 feet tall in the hole as temporary support for the young vine if the vine grows upright it will produce better laterals.
+Place a 2-inch stake about 4 feet tall in the hole as temporary support for the young vine If the vine grows upright, it will produce better laterals.

 (An alternative method of encouraging upright growth is to tie a string from the young plant to the first wire).
 Then spread out the roots in the planting hole and fill it with soil, watering when the hole is half full and setting the vine at the same depth at which it originally grew, or an inch or so deeper.